-Politics is the allocating of the power to govern a society among everyone, including members of the society and outsiders able to exert power.
-(Discussion of a society here will generally be of a nation, although similar principles apply to other kinds of societies.)
+Politics is the allocating of the power to govern a community among everyone, including members of the community and outsiders able to exert power.
+(Discussion of a community here will generally be of a nation, although similar principles apply to other kinds of communities.)
 A nation recognizes the vital importance of that process and many people seek to control it, and not just for the abstract value of making sure someone takes care of it but often in order to increase a claimant’s own power within a nation for better or worse.
 Political parties, like other institutions, offer a concentration of access to resources, thus efficiency in the use of resources needed to access power, thereby serving more people than could serve themselves to like ends at like cost.
 Because some people feel relatively and unfairly excluded from the process, an opportunity is open for other parties to form, step in, and fill a vacuum felt by those other people.
 Local law and political custom should permit it.

-Having a two-party political system, in which both parties are nearly equal in choosing who become judges with similar jurisdiction, changes the dynamic of how judges judge from that in a single-party system and therefore of how parties to a potential case choose, prepare, and present their cases.
-A system in which two political parties share political power means that a judge is more likely to face a case in which a mixture of political parties have an interest and disagree on it.
-In our Federal level of government, judges once appointed have little risk of losing their jobs or getting a pay cut, regardless of which party is in office or appointed a judge.
-Because judges work together, some courts sitting on a case with multiple judges and appeals generally being as of right and being decided by other judges, judges tend to be pulled toward the views of other judges and away from the views of the successors to their appointers, even when the appointers and their successors are from the same political party.
+Having a two-party political system, one in which both parties are nearly equal in choosing who become judges with similar jurisdiction, changes the dynamic of how judges judge from that in a single-party system and therefore of how parties to a potential case choose, prepare, and present their cases.
+A system in which two political parties share political power is one in which a judge is more likely to face a case in which a mixture of political parties have an interest and disagree on it.
+In our Federal level of government, judges once appointed have little risk of losing their jobs or getting a salary cut, regardless of which party is in office or appointed a judge.
+Because judges work together, some courts sitting on a case with multiple judges and appeals generally being as of right and being decided by other judges, judges tend to be pulled toward the views of other judges and away from the views of the successors to their appointers, even when the appointers and their successors are from the same political party as is the judge.
 Many cases are handled by multiple judges, increasing the chance of judges of different parties having a say on the same case.
 That makes it harder, albeit not impossible, for a judge to favor one political party over the other.
 That difficulty encourages a judge, and therefore the case parties, to turn to law, law which exists regardless of which party is in current leadership.
 Both political parties can at least agree that the law already in place is valid until replaced by new law.
 Since most people throughout the nation and most people in the nation’s elite have an interest in the law and in a degree of stability, people with the authority to promulgate are likely to preserve the availability and stability of the law.
 That commends the law to the judges, who thus have a tool by which to arrive at a compromise between the views of the political parties.
 It is not a compromise made by splitting the difference between the political parties but by the more indirect yet more legal method of reliance on the law that, essentially, both political parties endorse, subject to amendment in the future.
 This appears likely as true for any plural number of parties as for two.

 A single-party state can have rule of law, but probably less of it.
 Reporting out of the People’s Republic of China about drug cases illustrates its presence if not its pervasiveness.
 Some chemists there make drugs that are not unlawful there, but laws are updated and meanwhile the chemists change their formulas so that they are not violating the law.
 This suggests that convictions of those chemists are hard to obtain precisely because the rule of law is applied.
 Perhaps a different law could be written, such as one against any drugs causing euphoria without medical need and authorizing a fast-acting administrative agency to identify such drugs’ formulas so that prosecutions could ensue without the law being too vague to inform actors, but chemists who can invest in research and change formulas quickly can still benefit from the rule of law, and that’s better than relying on revolutionary justice or mob justice.

-Revolutionary justice likely gained its credence when law itself, no matter what it said, was so suspect among most people that law itself was rejected by most people and instead the judgment of revolutionary victors was applied.
+Revolutionary justice likely gained its credibility when law itself, no matter what it said, was so suspect among most people that law itself was rejected by most people and instead the judgment of revolutionary victors was sought and applied.
 But while victors’ justice, when the victors are themselves popular, can be just in its conclusions, even as procedures are merely theatrical, that works only in cases with fewer ambiguities than in most other cases that, even with fair procedures, ordinarily would lead to convictions.
 And, soon, the victors run out of such clear-cut cases even when crime is still widely perceived as ongoing at an unacceptable level.
 Then, the victors need to start investigating new cases, and at that point the risk of investigators’ making bad judgments grows.
 To rein in the making of bad judgments, a system of adjudication needs procedures to weed them out.
 Those procedures need to be in law for the same reason that substantive duties and rights need to be in law: to inform people who need to know so they can be responsible.

 One-party political systems may be the almost inevitable result of a civil war having been one by one largely-unified side, which then forms (if not already formed) a single political party that represents the victors’ interests.
 But once a nation is out of the state of many people wanting to kill other people inside the borders and are willing to win some and lose some in ways that leave everyone alive and participating, there is national safety for disagreement between people on important issues, for associating with each other on areas of agreement, and, thus, for a multiparty system.
 If a single-party system is retained even that late, it is likely to fail to reflect the needs of too many people for political dissatisfaction to stay low, and in response repression by the more powerful side is likely to grow, the repression feeding dissatisfaction and polarization (some will love the system and others will hate it), with less means for bridging differences and fewer people willing to try.

 A deeper question may be how willing the national polity is to question authority.
 This can be shown by the whether the national polity positions faith or science as higher (even with the lower not being wholly excluded).
-Faith comes with a duty not to question its content except as authorized by leadership (either, depending on an observer’s theological viewpoint, human or otherwise), violation of the duty being punishable, sometimes by death.
+Faith comes with a duty not to question its content except as authorized by leadership (either, depending on an observer’s theological viewpoint, human or superior), violation of the duty being punishable, sometimes by death.
 Science pre-authorizes all questioning of its content, although the validity of a conclusion inferred in a question may not be accepted by anyone and the questioner may get ostracized.
-Faith would be more consistent with a one-party political system because it would see a second party as mainly distractive, wasteful, and harmful Science, supporting questioning of itself, would be consistent with political questioning of politics, and therefore would be more consistent with a multiparty system in which the system produces results that are generally agreed upon across all major parties until new agreements replace prior ones.
+Faith would be more consistent with a one-party political system because it would see a second party as mainly distractive, wasteful, and harmful.
+Science, supporting questioning of itself, would be consistent with political questioning of politics, and therefore would be more consistent with a multiparty system in which the system produces results that are generally agreed upon across all major parties until new agreements replace prior ones.

 Related to that question is one of the willingness of the national polity to limit the power of the more powerful.
 Actual limits may be impossible; for example, a national polity can only try to persuade with respect to limiting the rights and duties held by the head of state by the norms of international law, since a nation canot unilaterally amend the norms in general.
 But insofar as law permits limits, that willingness being greater may increase the likelihood of the rule of law being applied.
 It is also possible to limit power so much that the rule of law disintegrates, but that would lead to instability and possibly anarchy and that would likely lead to national weakness and thence another change in politics, possibly restoring the rule of law.